CLINICAL IMAGING HUB

 Radiation Therapy

 Radiation Therapy delivers targeted ionising radiation using techniques such as IMRT and SRT.
-It maximises tumour control while limiting exposure to surrounding healthy tissue.
+The aim is to maximise tumour control while limiting exposure to the surrounding healthy tissue.

 Medical Health Physics ensures safe radiation use, protecting patients, workers, and public